| E-*What*?- Getting to grips with Email!

 just make sure they are separated by a semi-colon and you have put the

+dots and @ symbols in the right places.
 The next thing to fill in is the Subject line.
 This is what the person

+receiving your email will see first so make it relevant and clear.
 Now you can write the actual email itself.
 Click on the large blank space

 in the email (called the body) and type what you want to say.
 You will